 Imposing, immense, and intelligent Boerboels hail from South Africa, where they were bred to protect remote farms and homesteads from intruders and wild animals.
-Descended from mastiff-type dogs, Boerboels are big-boned, with a large head and stocky, muscular body.
+Descended from mastiff-type dogs, Boerboels are big boned, with a large head and a stocky, muscular body.
 They are loving with family members, and gentle and playful with children.
 But as their guard dog role suggests, Boerboels are fiercely protective when they suspect a threat to their home or people.
-They require consistent training and socialization from a young age so they are manageable and well mannered.
+They require consistent training and socialization from an early age so they are manageable and well mannered.

 Boerboels are a lot of dog to manage, both in size and personality, and only experienced, confident owners should consider the breed.
 Among the 'velcro' dogs, Boerboels follow their owners around the house and balk when left alone by turning to destructive habits.
 Training and socialization should be ongoing through a Boerboel's life, with a focus on consistency, gentleness, and positive reinforcement.
 This massive dog is sensitive to harsh treatment and may respond with aggression.

 The Boerboel is also called the South African Mastiff.

 Coat – Boerboels have a shiny coat that is short and dense.
 The coat color can be any shade of brown, red, or fawn.
 They may also be brindle, or, more rarely, piebald.
 They frequently have a black mask.

 Breed Standard and History

 Strength, courage, and steadfastness are the standout qualities of Boerboels.
 They are muscular and stocky, with a thick neck and big bones.
 Their size doesn't weigh them down, however, as they are both powerful and agile in motion.
 Their dark brown eyes are alert and attentive.
 When they are inquisitive, their forehead displays slight wrinkling.
 Boerboels' V-shaped ears hang forward, and they have deep black coloring on the facial mask, nose, and paws.